rmorgan10/FROGS/README.md

-# Welcome to NOGS!
+# Welcome to FROGS!

-NOG Seminars are organized by the [Physics Graduate Student Council](https://pgsc.physics.wisc.edu/) to showcase the fantastic research of the graduate students in the University of Wisconsin-Madison Physics Department.
+FROG Seminars are organized by the [Physics Graduate Student Council](https://pgsc.physics.wisc.edu/) to showcase the fantastic research of the graduate students in the University of Wisconsin-Madison Physics Department.
 The talks are accessible to anyone with an introductory physics knowledge, and they are a great jumping off point to find research that interests you.
 Find the sign-up link, the upcoming schedule, and abstracts below, and feel free to contact members of the PGSC with questions.